Art&Craft - Wood processing techniques

 playground valley of fairies

-Abandoned beech, old and far too scrubby
+Abandoned beech, old and far too scorched

 This is how Nicu begins the story of the new playground.
-He's been sending me photos since he started work.
-I liked the idea and asked him to let me know when he was finished.
-"I'm done tomorrow!" - was the message a few days ago, accompanied by a few photos.
-I really wanted to see how it turned out, and I was as happy as a child when I saw the little houses, the slide, the galleries and whatever else he had imagined for the children to play in the Valley of the Fairies.
+He has been sending me photos ever since he started work.
+I liked the idea and asked him to let me know when it's finished.
+"I finish tomorrow!" - was the message a few days ago, accompanied by some photos.
+I really wanted to see how it turned out and I was as happy as a child when I saw the little houses, the slide, the galleries and what else he imagined for the children who will play at Fairy Valley.

 playground valley of fairies